d3/d3-hierarchy/README.md

 * *node*.x - the *x*-coordinate of the node
 * *node*.y - the *y*-coordinate of the node

-The coordinates *x* and *y* represent an arbitrary coordinate system; for example, you can treat *x* as a radius and *y* as an angle to produce a radial rather than Cartesian layout.
+The coordinates *x* and *y* represent an arbitrary coordinate system; for example, you can treat *x* as a radius and *y* as an angle to produce a [radial layout](http://bl.ocks.org/mbostock/4739610f6d96aaad2fb1e78a72b385ab).

 You may want to call [*root*.sort](#node_sort) before passing the hierarchy to the cluster layout.
 For example: